ajslater/picopt/README.md

 #### MozJPEG

-mozjpeg offers better compression than libjpeg-progs' jpegtran.
-As of Jan 2020 it may or may not be packaged for your \*nix, but even when it is, picopt requires that its separately compiled version of jpegtran be symlinked to 'mozjpeg' somewhere in the path.
-This installation example is for OS X:
+mozjpeg offers better compression than libjpeg-progs jpegtran.
+It may or may not be packaged for your \*nix, but even when it is, picopt requires that its separately compiled version of jpegtran be symlinked to 'mozjpeg' somewhere in the path.

-    ln -s /usr/local/Cellar/mozjpeg/3.3/bin/jpegtran /usr/local/bin/mozjpeg

-You may find Linux instructions on [Andrew Welch's blog](https://nystudio107.com/blog/installing-mozjpeg-on-ubuntu-16-04-forge)
+Instructions for installing on macOS are given above, but most Linux distributions still require a more manual install as elucidated here on [Casey Hoffer's blog](https://www.caseyhofford.com/2019/05/01/improved-image-compression-install-mozjpeg-on-ubuntu-server/)

 #### pngout